jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/If/task.md

     y
   }
 ```
-or in the full notation:
+Or, in the full notation:
 ```kotlin
 fun max(x: Int, y: Int): Int {
     return if (x > y) {